 For all who wish to learn

 Emily Griffith High School (EGHS) is an alternative school focused on retrieving students, 17 to 20, who left high school before earning a diploma.
-EGHS offers courses toward a high school diploma or a General Equivalency Diploma (GED).
+EGHS offers courses toward a high school diploma or a General Educational Development (GED) certificate.
 The core classes meet Colorado State Standards.
 The Denver Public Schools certifies the diplomas and the Colorado Department of Education accredits the school.

-If you are 21 and older and looking to enroll in technical courses on the Emily Griffith Campus, please visit the Emily Griffith Technical College website
+If you are 21 and older and looking to enroll in technical courses on the Emily Griffith Campus or complete a GED certificate, please visit the Emily Griffith Technical College website

 Summer school students, there will be NO SCHOOL ON FRIDAY JULY 3rd.
 Enjoy your day off!
 Classes will resume on Monday, July 13th.